catamphetamine/libphonenumber-js/README.md

 isValidNumber({ phone: '2133734253', country: 'US' }) === true
 ```

 The difference between using `parse()` and `isValidNumber()` for phone number validation is that `isValidNumber()` also checks the precise regular expressions of possible phone numbers for a country.
 For example, for Germany `parse('123456', 'DE')` would return `{ country: 'DE', phone: '123456' }` because this phone number matches the general phone number rules for Germany.
-But, if the metadata is compiled with `--extended` flag (see below) and the precise regular expressions for possible phone numbers are included in the metadata then `isValidNumber()` is gonna use those precise regular expressions for validation and `isValid('123456', 'DE')` will return `false` because the phone number `123456` doesn't actually exist in Germany.
+But, if the metadata is compiled with `--extended` (or relevant `--types`) flag (see below) and the precise regular expressions for possible phone numbers are included in the metadata then `isValidNumber()` is gonna use those precise regular expressions for validation and `isValid('123456', 'DE')` will return `false` because the phone number `123456` doesn't actually exist in Germany.

 So, the general phone number rules for a country are mainly for phone number formatting: they dictate how different phone numbers (matching those general regular expressions) should be formatted.
 And `parse()` uses only those general regular expressions (as per the reference Google's `libphonenumber` implementation) to perform basic phone number validation. `isValidNumber()`, on the other hand, is all about validation, so it digs deeper into precise regular expressions (if they're included in metadata) for possible phone numbers in a given country.
 And that's the difference between them: `parse()` parses phone numbers and loosely validates them while `isValidNumber()` validates phone number precisely (provided the precise regular expressions are included in metadata).

 By default those precise regular expressions aren't included in metadata at all because that would cause metadata to grow twice in its size (the complete metadata would be about 200 KiloBytes).
-If anyone needs to generate custom metadata then it's very easy to do so: just follow the instructions provided in the [Customizing metadata](#customizing-metadata) section of this document (the option to look for is `--extended`).
+If anyone needs to generate custom metadata then it's very easy to do so: just follow the instructions provided in the [Customizing metadata](#customizing-metadata) section of this document (the option to look for is `--extended`, or relevant `--types`).

 ### `class` asYouType(default_country_code)